research-software-directory/research-software-directory/README.md

 For software, there are two separate cases:
 1. Software that is written by us, and that has a clear separate repository.
 We have (or can get) a DOI for the software.
 2. External software that we made a (significant) contribution to, or software we cannot (or do not want) to get a separate DOI for.

 Other cases, like bug fixes or minor features, do not have to be added to the RSD.

-Registering with a DOI is preferred, however sometimes it may not be worth the effort if it is for instance very experimental and you're sure it will not be cited.

 *Case 1:*

 * Get a DOI for software via [Zenodo](https://zenodo.org/).
 Anything with a GitHub repository can be added.
 If that is not possible, you can upload a (zip) file of the source code or repository instead.
 * Wait until the DOI has been synchronized through Crossref.org (It can take a couple of hours after creating a Zenodo DOI before it is available).
 * Add software to project by its DOI.
 * On the `Info` tab, make sure that the `Item Type` is set to `Computer Program`. _NOTE: The DOI should now have (automagically) appeared at the `Extra` field_

 *Case 2:*
-If the program already has a DOI, consider using that.
-Possibily, the software can do a new release, and can get a separate DOI for that version.

 * add a new item with `Computer Program` as `Item Type`.
 * On the `Info` tab, fill in the `Title` field  and set the `URL` to the Github URL.
-* Also on the `Info` tab, Add `type: feature` to the `Extra` field.
+* Also on the `Info` tab, Add `Type: feature` to the `Extra` field.

 #### Datasets
-Set `Item type` to `Journal Article`.
+Datasets will be a new feature in an upcomming Zetore release.
+For now, set `Item Type` to `Journal Article`.
-In order to distinguish dataset items from regular journal articles inside Zotero, the following should be added on a separate line into the `extra` field: `itemType: Dataset`.
+In order to distinguish dataset items from regular journal articles inside Zotero, the following should be added on a separate line into the `Extra` field: `itemType: Dataset`.

-_Note that this is inconsistent with the naming scheme in this manual.
-Datasets will be a new feature in an upcomming Zetore release_
+_Note that this is inconsistent with the naming scheme in this manual._

 #### Conference poster or presentation
 Use `Item Type` `Presentation`, set the field `Type` to either `Conference Poster` or `Conference Presentation`.